Harris Academy Clapham admission arrangements for September 2022

 Appellants will be sent a copy of the school's case at least seven clear working days in advance of the hearing.

 In-year applications to be considered for a place at the academy can be submitted using the link below.
-Please note that we currently only have Year 7 students in the Academy and cannot accept in-year applications from students in other year groups.
+Please note that we currently only have Year 7 and Year 8 students in the Academy and cannot accept in-year applications from students in other year groups.

 Our admissions policy can be accessed below.